 According to the website of Navbul, the crossing takes 54 hours.
 In our case, it was 3 days (3 nights).
 Day 1 was mostly spent in the harbor of Varna, days 2 and 3 were full days at sea, and on day 4 we arrived in Georgia.

 All travelers were put together on one floor.
 Most of them were cyclists.
 One group of four guys was cycling from Sweden to Azerbaijan, and next to our room there was a couple cycling from Switzerland to Kyrgyzstan.
 Truck drivers had their rooms on a different floor.
 We got a private room with two beds and shared the bathroom with the Swiss.
 The bathroom was okay.
-The floor seemed to be always wet and we had to bring toilet paper ourselves, but the toilet flushed so that’s good.
-We received a fresh set of bed sheets.
+There was no hot water, the floor seemed to be constantly wet and we had to bring our own toilet paper and towels.
+But the toilet flushed so that’s good.
+And we received a fresh set of bed sheets.
 It wasn’t high quality, but it was clean.

 Food was served three times a day, in a separate dining room.
 All passengers were divided into two groups.
 At check-in we were told which group we were in.
 The food was not exciting, but fine.
 I am a vegan and it was okay for me.
 Tip: tell the kitchen staff ‘vegetarian / no meat’ and you will get a different plate with more veggies.